akm799/launch-list/readme.md

 ### Import

+There are two Android projects in this folder:

+1. `LaunchListCR`
+2. `LaunchListRx`

-The project `LaunchListRx` is an Android Studio one.
-To build it you must import it into Android Studio.
+Both projects are Android Studio ones.
+To build either project you must import it into Android Studio.

 ### Description